Carts are Coming!

 When are Carts Coming?

-Carts will be delivered later this winter.
+Carts will be delivered in January.
 A mailer will notify you of your address's delivery date later this fall.
 Delivery may occur up to two days before or after the scheduled date.

 Accompanying the carts will be an updated eight-page service guide, a new recycling magnet, two "Yard Waste Only" stickers to repurpose your old bins, and a cart information sheet.